-Antigua is as old as Mexico & Lima or Santo Domingo, the first big cities of this continent.
-The Spaniards ruled all Central America form Antigua.
+Antigua is as old as Mexico, Lima or Santo Domingo, the first big cities of this continent.
+The Spaniards ruled all Central America from Antigua.
 An earthquake in 1773 almost destroyed it.
-As a consequence, the government ordered to move to what is now Guatemala City .
-A group of people decided not to obey the order & to remain in Antigua, among them the owners of this house.
+As a consequence the government ordered a move to what is now Guatemala City.
+A group of people decided not to obey the order and remain in Antigua.
+Among them the owners of this house.

-Many personalities & people have lived here & left their footprint.
+Many personalities and people have lived here and left their footprints.
 Among them are

 used to repeat:

-Remember, brothers, that only one soul we have & if we lose it, we will never
+Remember brothers, that only one soul we have and, if we lose it, we will never

 recover it.
 Also,

 of the human rights movement in the world.
 University of San Carlos, the fourth to be

 established in America, was founded here.
 Now this city is visited by artist, politicians,

 history and culture lovers (Mel Gibson, Bill Clinton, etc.).

 Antigua has been described in many ways by different writers.
 Rafael Landivar, a Jesuitic